Olliang/Time-Series-Forcasting-Seq2Seq/How it works.md

 > > Training-inference process

 The model has two main parts: encoder and decoder.
 The encoder takes input features of 39 days (t*1, t*2 … t39) and encode their hidden states through LSTM neural network into a fixed length vector.
 Then it passes the hidden states to decoder.
-Decoder, designed as 2 fully connected LSTM neural networks, uses them with the features of 39 days shifted 1 day forward (t*2, t*3 … t40) to predict number of visitors per each of 829 restaurants in t_40.
+Decoder, designed as 2 fully connected LSTM neural networks in this case, uses them with the features of 39 days shifted 1 day forward (t*2, t*3 … t40) to predict number of visitors per each of 829 restaurants in t_40.
 The LSTM layer is defined to return both sequences and state.
 The final hidden and cell states are ignored and only the output sequence of hidden states is referenced.